kogre/dirty_seed/README.md

 ### dump

-To create a seeds.rb file from your current database, use the `db_dump` task.
+To create a seeds.rb file from your current database, use the `dump` task.
 The task writes out the file content to standard out, so you probably want to run the following command from within your Rails project folder.
 Caution: This overwrites your existing `seeds.rb` file.

 	$ rake dirty_seed:dump > db/seeds.rb